 Residents of all 50 states are eligible for enrollment into programs offered via distance education at CALS.

-Center for Advanced Legal Studies has been approved by Texas to participate in the National Council for State Authorization Reciprocity Agreements.
+Center for Advanced Legal Studies has been approved to participate in the National Council for State Authorization Reciprocity Agreements.
 NC-SARA is a voluntary, regional approach to state oversight of post-secondary distance education.
 Accordingly, students residing in the 49 participating states (CA residents see below) may enroll in programs offered by CALS.

 Center for Advanced Legal Studies is registered with the California Bureau for Private Post-secondary Education and therefore authorized to admit students from California.